joanhey/AdapterMan/recipes/nginx-config.md

 Example Nginx config

+Nginx can do:
+* the TLS termination
+* serve static files
-Nginx can do: the TLS termination, serve static files, proxy all your workerman apps in the same domain, ....
+* proxy all your workerman apps in the same domain
+* ....

 nginx.conf
 ```nginx